-Please join Kristin Bernhard, Dr. Meera Mani and me for an in-depth, virtual briefing on the report on Wednesday, June 15th from 1:00 – 2:00 pm ET (9:00-10:00 am PT).
+Please watch an in-depth, virtual briefing of the report on Wednesday, June 15th from 1:00 – 2:00 pm ET (9:00-10:00 am PT).
 Together, we’ll dig into what we learned and what this leadership moment requires.

 Our Ascend team looks forward to working with you to seize this generational moment to build a powerful cadre of leaders that reflects the full talent and diversity of our country, accelerating the well-being, educational success, and economic mobility of our very youngest children and their families.
 This is our shared transformation opportunity.